 Those who are transgender are normal people with the same cares, hopes, fears and aspirations as anyone else.
 It is the situation they find themselves in which is abnormal.

 Scientific research into the phenomenon of transgenderism has led to an almost unanimous current acceptance in the medical field that it is a biological condition and certainly not a mental issue.
-While it is true that there is a higher incidence of mental health problems among transgendered persons, this can be explained as symptomatic of the pain of surviving in the wrong body.
+While it is true that there is a higher incidence of mental health problems among transgendered persons, this can be explained as symptomatic of the psychological pain that goes with the condition.

 Why are scientists so sure of a biological causation?
 Through the use of modern imaging techniques such as MRI scans, research has suggested distinct physical differences in male and female brain structures - they seem to be, as it might be put, 'wired differently'!